-The University prefers that equipment be furnished and installed under the provisions of the general construction contract.
-When this method of procurement is not possible or practical, it may become necessary to specify and purchase this equipment through the University Purchasing Division.
-This method also requires complete bid documents including instructions to bidders which will detail provisions from related documents that may apply. on current state procurement regulations and procedures.
+1. The University prefers that equipment be procured and installed under the provisions of the general construction contract.
+When this method of procurement is not possible or practical, it may become necessary to specify and purchase these furnishings through the University Purchasing Division.
+This method also requires complete bid documents including instructions to bidders which will detail provisions from related documents that may apply.
+Bid evaluations and recommendations shall be provided to the Project Manager for review and approval prior to award of a contract.
 When this method of procurement is used, the documents for the general construction contract must contain any necessary coordination requirements for this separate delivery and installation.